Legal & compliance

 • Licensed Gaming and Betting

 Subject to valid licensing and regulatory approval in the operating jurisdiction.
-However, Jigzo does not provide services to gaming or contract for difference (CFD) firms requiring consumer payouts.
+Gaming and Contract for Difference (CFD) firms may be onboarded but cannot process consumer payouts through the platform.

 • Cryptocurrency Services